Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 ## Validators and nominators

-Since validator slots are limited, most of those who wish to stake their DOT and contribute economic security to the network will be nominators.
+Since validator slots are limited, most of those who wish to stake their SOLAR and contribute economic security to the network will be nominators.

 Validators do most of the heavy lifting: they produce new block candidates in BABE, vote and come to